The-AI-Alliance/microsite-template/README-template.md

 > [!NOTE]
 > The title has to be in quotes, since it has nested white space.

-A custom work group name can be specified, along with a corresponding argument for its URL, `--work-group-url`.
+A custom work group name can be specified, along with a corresponding argument for its URL, `--work-group-url URL`.

 Most of the time, it is sufficient to use a focus area as the work group, in which case you can simply specify a number or `FA#` string, e.g., `2` or `FA2` (case ignored) for _trust and safety_.
 The value specified is expanded as follows: